-In November 2008 the Company entered into a license agreement with PST Co., LTD ("PST"), based in Korea, to market PST's existing and future proprietary PSG (phosphorus silicate glass) dry etch systems.
+In November 2008, the Company entered into a license agreement with PST Co., LTD ("PST"), based in Korea, to market PST's existing and future proprietary PSG (phosphorus silicate glass) dry etch systems for the manufacture of photovoltaic cells.
 The royalty-free, 10-year license agreement grants Amtech exclusive marketing rights throughout the world, with the exception of Korea and one Japanese customer with respect to which PST retains marketing rights.
-In consideration for the licensed rights, the Company was required to pay \$0.5 million.
-In the second quarter of fiscal 2009, the Company paid \$0.3 million to PST under this agreement with the remaining \$0.2 million due upon achievement of certain performance criteria.
+In consideration for the licensed rights, the Company paid \$0.5 million.